AaashrafHabib/Conversational-Chatbot-using-llms/README.md

 open chatbotV2yo.py
-#create a virtual environment :(Isolation of Dependencies)
+#create a virtual environment :(goal of virtual environment Isolation of Dependencies)

 new terminal in vs code , choose cmd then write
 1) python -m venv myenv